Many big companies live in fear for their future in digital age

 "Digital disruption now has the potential to overturn incumbents and reshape markets faster than perhaps any force in history," the survey states.
 The report can be found at bit.ly/1IyV1cK

-The survey was conducted by a research centre at top-ranked Swiss business school IMD, the International Institute for Management Development, with backing from Internet equipment maker Cisco (CSCO.O), where Macaulay works as a consultant.
+The survey was conducted by a research center at top-ranked Swiss business school IMD, the International Institute for Management Development, with backing from Internet equipment maker Cisco, where Macaulay works as a consultant.

 INDUSTRIES AT RISK